beeradmoore/EdgeTweaker/docs/microsoft-edge-policies.md

 If you configure this policy, Microsoft Edge will attempt to retrieve an updated version of the configured Enterprise Mode Site List using the specified refresh interval.

-If you disable or don't configure this policy, Microsoft Edge will use a default refresh interval, currently 120 minutes.
+If you disable or don't configure this policy, Microsoft Edge will use a default refresh interval, it is 10080 minutes (7 days) starting from version 110 or later, 120 minutes from version 93 to 110, and 30 minutes before version 93.

   #### Supported features: